 Q: Is my cloud vendor OK for CMMC level 3+?

 Don’t stop yet.
-Now you need to check with your vendor and ask if they are DFARS compliant.
+Even if they were in the list, you need to check with your vendor and ask if they are DFARS compliant, and ask if your license is for that cloud.

 Tip: If you didn’t specifically ask for their government solution (and pay more money), you probably aren’t on it.